 In their first year of delivery, the ten partner science centres engaged over 122,546 children and adults in exceptional hands-on activities, experiments, schools workshops, public shows, meet the expert sessions and a variety of other events at UK science centres.
 As part of this, 45,852 people met an expert engineer or scientist, 59,236 took part in the half-hour family show in a science centre, and 9,400 school students aged 10-13 took part in a one hour workshop.
 In addition, 3,174 school students aged 14-16 spent two hours exploring the latest science in the schools masterclasses, 1,225 teachers and 3,659 young people joined activities with brownies, guides, cubs, scouts.

 In addition (and not included in the numbers above), 7,866 people took part in Explore Your Universe activities at two STFC facilities and 26,468 people took part in the Stargazing and World Space Week Programmes administered by ASDC as part of this partnership - bringing the overall project total to 156,880 people.

-Explore Your Universe was fully evaluated by academics at King's College London and the programme was shown to be highly engaging and hugely successful.
+The academic evaluation of Explore Your Universe phase 1 by experts at King's College London confirmed that the programme had indeed been highly engaging and had met its aims.
 Overall, the evaluation programme involved 4,895 people including 3,883 students and 369 teachers making it the UK's largest multi-centre study of the impact of informal science learning.